-A permit applicant shall provide reasonable assurances that the proposed use will not withdraw water reserved under Rules 40E-10.041 (1) and (2), F.A.C., except that water uses less than 100,000 gallons per day associated with land management or public access/recreation shall be permittable.
-Compliance with the following criteria constitutes reasonable assurances that water reserved in Rules 40E-010.041 (1) and (2), will not be withdrawn.
+A permit applicant shall provide reasonable assurances that the proposed use will not withdraw water reserved under subsections 40E-10.041 (1) and (2), F.A.C., except that water uses less than 100,000 gallons per day associated with land management or public access/recreation shall be permittable.
+Compliance with the following criteria constitutes reasonable assurances that water reserved in Rules 40E-10.041 (1) and (2), F.A.C., will not be withdrawn.
 Water not reserved under Rules 40E-10.041 (1) and (2), F.A.C., shall be allocated pursuant to Subsections A and B.